Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 Does wi-fi work on Ocean Cay?

 Have an Internet package on the ship?
 The good news is that this service extends to Ocean Cay.
 So whether you want to check email, or post that selfie of you on the island to your Instagram, you can do it from the shore.
+You do need to connect to a different network, but if you paid for wi-fi for the cruise, you can use it on shore as well.

 Do drink packages extend to Ocean Cay?